 If there is no groove, then that simply means the amount and nature of the friction force is different depending on the stylus profile and how much, or how little, it digs into the blank record surface.

-In other words the stylus will skate if there is VTF and the arm has overhang, unless something stops it.
+In other words, in an arm with conventional geometry, the stylus will have skating forces acting on it if there is VTF and the arm has overhang or underhang, unless something stops it.

-The point to remember is that the stylus is stopped from skating by the inner groove face, not constrained by the outer.
+The point to remember is that the stylus is stopped from skating by the inner groove face.
+It is not pushed by the outer.

 When playing an LP, with enough VTF the stylus will stay in the groove, but there will still be unequal downforce on each channel.
 With anti-skate applied, these forces can be equalised.
 That's the way it is.